Mahbanoo Tata

-Mahbanoo Tata (born April 26, 1942) is an Indian-born Iranian statistician.
-She is widely regarded as the founder of statistics in Iran.
+Mahbanoo Tata (26 April 1942 – 7 August 2023) was an Indian-born Iranian statistician.
+She was widely regarded as the founder of statistics in Iran.

 Education

 A Zoroastrian (Parsi) from Bombay, she attended her local university to obtain her bachelor's and master's degrees before attending Purdue University where she studied and graduated with a Ph.D. in statistics in 1967.
 After completing her education, she pursued a career in academia, eventually becoming a professor of statistics at several universities in Iran.

 Career

-She came to Iran after five years of teaching at Michigan State University and spent two years as a statistics professor at Sharif University of Technology.
+Tata came to Iran after five years of teaching at Michigan State University and spent two years as a statistics professor at Sharif University of Technology.
 Thereafter, over the course of the following 16 years, she established statistics as a subject at the Institute of Education, Statistics and Informatics, the Higher School of Computer Planning and Application, Iran Azad University, and Allameh Tabatabai University.

-In 1989, she moved to Kerman to work in the statistics department of the Department of Mathematics and Computer Science at Shahid Bahonar University of Kerman She oversaw the same department for many years.
+In 1989, she moved to Kerman to work in the statistics department of the Department of Mathematics and Computer Science at Shahid Bahonar University of Kerman.
+She oversaw the same department for many years.

-Mahbanoo Tata is a member of scientific organisations including the International Institute of Statistics, the Iranian Society of Mathematicians, and the Iranian Society of Statistics.
-She was named to as "Mother of Statistics of Iran" for all the contributions she made to Iran's statistical expertise.
+Tata was a member of scientific organisations including the International Institute of Statistics, the Iranian Society of Mathematicians, and the Iranian Society of Statistics.
+She was named as "Mother of Statistics of Iran" for all the contributions she made to Iran's statistical expertise.